DEAL Student Loan

 What is a cosigner?

-A cosigner is a person who pledges to pay back the loan if you do not.
-If you do not make payments when required, your cosigner will be liable for repayment of the loan.
+A cosigner is a person who pledges to pay back the loan if the borrower does not.
+The cosigner is equally liable for repayment of the loan in the event that payments are not made.

 How does cosigning a loan affect the cosigner’s credit?